Bridging the Knowing-Doing Gap: Improving Use of Guideline-Recommended Secondary Prevention Therapy | Journal Scan

 This is an interesting study that draws attention to the critical issue of nonadherence and gaps in the use of secondary prevention.
 Lack of OMT was associated with 5-year mortality.
 The benefits of OMT were sustained through 5-year follow-up; as the authors posit, ‘It is therefore likely that OMT exerted its beneficial effects by reducing progression of coronary disease and the propensity for new plaque ruptures in noninstrumented or nonbypassed coronary segments.’
 Future efforts and interventions should aim to improve use of OMT; consolidated therapy with a polypill is one approach that has been shown to improve adherence.

-Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Aortic Surgery, Cardiac Surgery and Arrhythmias, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine
+Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Arrhythmias, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine

 Keywords: Coronary Artery Bypass, Percutaneous Coronary Intervention, Coronary Artery Disease, Angiotensin-Converting Enzyme Inhibitors, Drug-Eluting Stents, Stents, Peripheral Vascular Diseases, Platelet Aggregation Inhibitors, Pulmonary Disease, Chronic Obstructive, Secondary Prevention, Comorbidity, Prospective Studies, Follow-Up Studies